Not Yet Another Digital ID: Privacy-preserving Humanitarian Aid Distribution: Properties and Proofs

 \subsection{Security of Aid Distribution}

-Aid-distribution systems should ensure illegitimate recipients cannot receive aid (\reqlink{legitimate}), and that legitimate recipients cannot receive more aid than entitled (\reqlink{limit}).
-The security game, the theorems and proofs are very similar to the auditability proofs (Sect.~\ref{subsec:auditability}), except that the distribution station is honest.
-We therefore defer them to Appendix~\ref{app:security-proof}.
+Aid-distribution systems should ensure that illegitimate recipients cannot receive aid (\reqlink{legitimate}), and that legitimate recipients cannot receive more aid than entitled (\reqlink{limit}).
+The security game, the theorems and proofs are very similar to the auditability proofs (Sect.~\ref{subsec:auditability}), but with more restrictions on the adversary's power.
+In the security game, the adversary controls only users, and must convince an \emph{honest} distribution station to hand out more aid than permitted.
+Because the adversary no longer controls the distribution station, we give it access to an explicit $\OracleVerifyEnt$ oracle in the security game in Algorithm~\ref{alg:sec} through which it can simulate users (honest or malicious) showing up at the distribution station.

+The adversary can, as before, create malicious users (using $\OracleMalUserReg$) as well as honest users (using $\OracleHonestReg$).
+It can use \OracleShowUp to obtain show up data of honest users, which it could then feed into $\OracleVerifyEnt$.
+See line~\ref{alg:sec:query}.
+We model the fact that smart cards are TEEs, by making the $\OracleMalUserReg$ and $\OracleShowUp$ oracles unavailable to smart card attackers.

+The oracle \OracleVerifyEnt tracks show-up events that the distribution station would accept in $\transcript$.
+The adversary's goal is to convince the distribution station to, for a given round and blocklist, to hand out more aid than the joint entitlement of all non-revoked malicious users controlled by the adversary \emph{and} non-revoked honest users that showed up.
+This model then covers: illegitimate recipients receiving aid; legitimate recipients receiving more aid than entitled; a group of colluding users receiving more aid than they are jointly entitled to; and revoked users receiving aid.

+After interacting with oracles, the adversary outputs a target epoch $\epo^*$ and a blocklist $\BlockList^*$.
+First, the challenger computes the total amount of aid handed out in terms of successful calls to $\OracleVerifyEnt$ for this choice of blocklist (line~\ref{alg:sec:seen}).
+Then, as in the indistinguishability game, we compute the maximum allowable entitlement $\entmax$ in two parts (see line~\ref{alg:sec:max}).
+The $\entsum$ term captures the aid requested by non-revoked honest users using $\OracleShowUp$.
+The second term accounts for the non-revoked malicious users (see line~\ref{alg:sec:revoked}).
+If the accepted aid is larger than $\entmax$, the adversary wins.